A day out from Dalat - The Elephant Waterfalls , Linh An Pagoda and an Alpine Roller Coaster

 Can we get a view of the Elephant falls from Linh Ẩn Temple?

 Absolutely.
 From the carpark head to the left of the statue (facing it) and go down the steps to the wide area around the base.
 From the railings here you can see the falls, however it is not the best vantage point.
-Continue on the left and go down the next set of stairs to the gardens area (still under construction at the moment) and you will be treated to a great view of the waterfalls.
+For a better view of the Elephant Falls, continue on the left and go down the next set of stairs to the gardens area (still under construction at the moment) and you will be treated to a great view of the waterfalls.

 Also the view from the top of the statue is fantastic.
 Just beware the windows to look out from are tiny.